-What is the Grant Writing Process? [in 8 Steps]
+What Is the Grant Writing Process?
+The 8 Steps I Follow

-The grant writing process creates an application for approval of funds from government agencies, private foundations, corporations, or individuals.
+Grant writing creates applications for approval of funds from government agencies, private foundations, corporations, or individuals.
 Funding doesn’t happen overnight but requires the applicant to pass through a series of carefully taken steps.

 We are here to discuss those steps together in one blog post so that it is easy for you to get grants for scholarships, research, and nonprofit projects.

-Grant proposal writing may appear daunting at first; however, once you know the steps in the grant writing process and what to write in each phase of the process, it becomes persuasively manageable.
+Writing a compelling grant proposal may appear daunting initially; however, once you know the steps in the grant process and what to write in each phase, a successful grant application becomes manageable.

-For the specific purpose of seeking grants, many organizations hire the services of professional grant writers as well.
-If you’re interested in learning more via video, then watch below.
-Otherwise, skip ahead.
+For the specific purpose of seeking grants, many nonprofit organizations hire the services of professional grant writers.

-In this first step, the applicant needs to know what they want from a grant.
+In this first step, the applicant must know what they want from a grant and what a grant is.
 They need to be able to answer questions like: “What is their goal?” and “How will they achieve it?”

-Once you identify your goals, it is time to figure out how much money you would require to accomplish them.
+Once you identify your goals, it is time to calculate how much money you would need to accomplish them.

-The next thing that needs to happen is how long it might take for those outcomes or milestones.
-This information helps funders decide if they should give money and help with budgeting requirements.
+The next step is to determine how long it might take for those outcomes or milestones to occur.
+This information helps funders decide whether to give money and helps with budgeting requirements.

-A good way for applicants who struggle with figuring out their goals is by making a list of questions that correlate with their needs and focus.
+A good way for applicants who struggle with figuring out their goals is to list questions correlating with their needs and focus.

-The goal in grant proposals can be something like: “The applicant’s goal is to reduce youth crime by 50%.”
+The goal in grant proposals can be something like, “The applicant’s goal is to reduce youth crime by 50%.”
 The applicants must then establish how they will measure results in tangible form.
-How long is it going to take to reduce the crime rate?
+How long will it take to reduce the crime rate?

-Once you have answered those questions, you can move to the next step of searching for prospective grants and funding organizations.
+Once you have answered those questions, you can move to the next step of searching for prospective grants and securing funding from organizations.

 Step #2 is to search for funding sources and grants.
 Identify which ones best suit your needs.

-Whether you are searching for government grants or private ones, you may use a couple of resources to pinpoint potential funding sources.
-Remember, a successful grant is waiting on the other side of an accomplished proposal.
+Whether searching for government grants or private grants, you may use a few resources to pinpoint potential funding sources for compelling grant proposals.
+Remember, grant funding is waiting on the other side of an accomplished proposal.

 Locating potential grantors can be time-consuming, but it will yield the most significant benefits in the long run.
 Even if you have an appealing research proposal in mind and send it to any institution without knowing what grants they give out, then your chances of receiving funding are slim.